Nearoo/pygame-text-input/README.md

 font_object | The `pygame.font.Font` object used for rendering
-antialias |  whether to render the font antialiased or not font_color | color of font rendered cursor_blink_interal | The interval of the cursor blinking, in ms cursor_width | The width of the cursor, in pixels cursor_color | The color of the cursor
+antialias |  whether to render the font antialiased or not font_color | color of font rendered cursor_blink_interval | The interval of the cursor blinking, in ms cursor_width | The width of the cursor, in pixels cursor_color | The color of the cursor

 # Manager

-If you prefer to draw the text on the screen yourself, you can use `TextInputManager` to only manage the string that has been inserted so far.
+If you prefer to draw the text on the screen yourself, you can use `TextInputManager` to only manage the string that has been typed so far.

-Like `TextInputVisualizer`, you feed its `update` method all events received by `pygame.event.get()` you want it to process. `TextInputVisualizer` does this for you if you pass it a `TextInputManager`.
+Like `TextInputVisualizer`, you feed its `update` method all events received by `pygame.event.get()` which you want it to process. `TextInputVisualizer` does this for you inside its `update` method if you pass it a `TextInputManager`.

 ## Arguments:
 Argument | Description